johncclayton/electric/src/server/docs/quick-start.rst

 Flashing the Raspberry Pi 3
 ---------------------------
 You what?!

+Without getting into details (see Development if you want that), we need a thing called "Docker" to run the project.
+The standard pi3 linux doesn't have it, so we're going to reflash your Pi3 memory card with a thing called "Hypriot", which does.

 This software is distributed as a Docker container - the Raspberry Pi 3 is a great little machine that's capable of running this technology.